This page contains information about the different types of baby death and pregnancy loss and the most recent statistics available for each.

 Termination for Medical Reasons (TFMR), also referred to as TOPFA (Termination of Pregnancy for Fetal Anomaly), are ways in which we refer to the medical interventions that result in a pregnancy being ended due to medical reasons.

-In 2021, there were 3,556 pregnancies terminated for medical reasons in England, Wales and Scotland (sources: ONS, Public Health Scotland).
+In 2022, there were 3,644 pregnancies terminated for medical reasons in England, Wales and Scotland (sources: ONS, Public Health Scotland).

 TFMR is not recorded in the same way in Northern Ireland, which is why it's not possible to state an accurate figure for the whole of the UK.

 In the UK, an infant is defined as a person less than 1 year old.
-SIDS can occur in children between 1 and 2 years old, and this may be referred to as 'SUDC' (Sudden Unexpected Death in Childhood).
+SUDI can occur in children between 1 and 2 years old, and this may be referred to as 'SUDC' (Sudden Unexpected Death in Childhood).

-In 2020, there were 168 unexplained infant deaths in the whole of the UK, a rate of 0.25 deaths per 1,000 live births (source: Lullaby Trust).
+In 2022, there were 182 unexplained infant deaths in the whole of the UK, a rate of 0.25 deaths per 1,000 live births (source: Lullaby Trust).

-That means for the UK in 2021, there was 1 SIDS death for every 4,000 births.
+That means for the UK in 2022, there was approximately 1 SUDI death for every 3,800 births.

 We have put together a guide to help you understand the statistics and explain what the numbers mean, who the different organisations involved are and how this information is used to improve care and save babies' lives.